spacetelescope/jwst/docs/jwst/dark_current/description.rst

 averaging and groupgap settings of the science exposure.
-The reconstructed dark data are created by averaging NFRAMES adjacent dark frames and skipping GROUPGAP intervening frames; the frame-averaged dark data is constructed by computing the mean of the original dark SCI arrays across NFRAMES.
+The reconstructed dark data are created by averaging NFRAMES adjacent dark frames and skipping GROUPGAP intervening frames; the frame-averaged dark data is constructed by computing the mean of the original dark SCI array across NFRAMES.

 The dark reference data are not integration-dependent for most instruments, hence the same group-by-group dark current data are subtracted from every